ElisePitre/ExpressionsAndHeaps_DataStructures_CIS2520_A3/README.md

-# CIS2520-F24-A2

-## Student Information
 Name : Elise Pitre

-Student Number : 1267817

-## Assignment Overview
+## Overview
 q1:
-    Takes as input a fully parenthesized, arithmetic expression of binary operators +, −, *, /, and converts the expression into a binary expression tree.
-The program takes input from the command line.
-The entire expression must be in a character string without any space in it.
+    Converts a fully parenthesized arithmetic expression with binary operators (+, −, *, /) into a binary expression tree from a command-line input.

-    An input string only includes floating numbers in the format of Y.YY, that is, one digit to the left of the decimal point and two digits to the right of the decimal point, and variables of the form of x1, x2, x3, ...
+    Input: A single-character string with floating numbers (Y.YY format) and variables (x1, x2, ...).

     The menu offers the user the following options:
-    1. Preorder (print expression in pre order)
+    1. Preorder
-    2. Inorder (print expression in order)
+    2. Inorder
-    3. Postorder (print expression in post order)
+    3. Postorder
-    4. Calculate (prompts user to value of variables, if any, and calculates the value of the expression)
+    4. Calculate
-    5. Exit (ends the program)
+    5. Exit

     Example test case:
         Expression '(((x1+5.12)*(x2-7.68))/x3)'